 - 1. The module M-INFO-102522 Robotics Practical Course must not have been started. - 2.
 The module M-INFO-102224 Practical Project Robotics and Automation I (Software) must not have been started.

-M 6.179 Module: Practical Training in Basics of Microsystem Technology [M-MACH-105479]
+6.177 Module: Practical Training in Basics of Microsystem Technology [M-MACH-105479]

-Responsible:Dr. Arndt LastOrganisation:KIT Department of Mechanical Engineering
+Responsible: Dr. Arndt Last

 Part of: Field of Specialization / Field of Specialization: Microsystems Technology (Internships)